-Integrate Microsoft MCAS with Teams · Cloudflare for Teams documentation
+Integrate Microsoft MCAS with Cloudflare Zero Trust

 As you can see, the banned hostnames are preceded by a

 ..
-To use this output for a Teams List, we need to do some text processing.
+To use this output for a Zero Trust List, we need to do some text processing.

 Run the curl API call and direct the output to a file, in this case